 by Craig Hogan, 1988.

-This little primer (it really is a small volume) is an ambitious effort by astrophysicist Craig Hogan to introduce us non-physicists to the physics of the Big Bang, the evolution of matter and energy, and to all the forces, fields, and other laws, and unlawful other things that make up our universe.
+This little primer (it really is a small volume) is an ambitious effort by astrophysicist Craig Hogan to introduce us non-physicists to the physics of the Big Bang, the evolution of matter and energy, with a nod to all the forces, fields, physical constants, laws, and even some apparently unlawful I things that comprise our universe.
 It’s an awful lot to take in.
 Personally, I kept returning to Hogan’s table of the Scale of Cosmic Structure provided in the opening chapter’s Survey of Space and Time.
 (See excerpt below).
 Prof. Hogan quickly proceeds to a Summary of Physics section – which includes a quick take on quantum mechanics.
 Yikes.
 He next addresses the Cosmic Expansion, and then describes the Cosmic Background Radiation – which was a fascinating chapter.
-He covers the Formation of Structure: why matter and energy is distributed as it apparently in the universe, why matter is composed of atoms and molecules, why the world looks and works as it does.
+He covers the Formation of Structure: why matter and energy is distributed as it apparently is in the universe, why matter is composed of atoms and molecules, why the world looks and works as it does.
 Boldly, Hogan deals with the great cosmological questions that remain unsolved.
 It’s a noble effort, albeit a bit taxing for some of us.
 It takes a while to get hold of some of these concepts.
 But it’s well worth the effort.
 As I say, I’m still stuck on those opening tables of Cosmic Scales.

 The Planck Scale – the scale of elementary, pre-atomic “happenings”: 10 -33 cm.